jfrog/charts/stable/artifactory/README.md

 ```

 ### Access creds. bootstraping
-**IMPORTANT:** Bootsrapping access creds. will allow access for the user access-admin from certain IP's.
+**IMPORTANT:** Bootsrapping access creds. will automatically trigger a restart to the Artifactory pod and will allow access for the user `access-admin` from certain IP's.

 * User guide to [bootstrap Artifactory Access credentials](https://www.jfrog.com/confluence/display/ACC/Configuring+Access)